Looking for a homemade sanitizing spray? You can make your own DIY disinfectant spray with simple ingredients you already have in your home!

 What is the best homemade disinfectant spray?

-The best homemade disinfectant spray is undiluted 3% hydrogen peroxide in my experience.
-The reason hydrogen peroxide is the best DIY disinfectant spray is because it’s natural and is very active against a wide range of microorganisms, including bacteria, yeasts, fungi, viruses, and spores.
-I also love it because it has no odor and it leaves no residue that needs to be washed away so you can let it air dry.
+The best homemade disinfectant spray is undiluted rubbing alcohol in my experience.
+Rubbing alcohol is a great disinfectant spray that it is very active against a wide range of microorganisms, including bacteria, yeasts, fungi, viruses, and spores.
+It doesn’t require a long exposure time and also evaporates quickly.

 Does vinegar disinfect and sanitize?

 While vinegar can help eliminate odors and effectively remove dirt, it has limited disinfectant uses.
-It does have disinfectant properties that can destroy some bacteria and viruses but is not recommended for use as disinfectant as you need to allow at least a half hour of exposure.
+It does have disinfectant properties that can destroy some bacteria and viruses but is not recommended for use as a surface disinfectant as you need to allow at least a half hour of exposure for it to sanitize.

 RELATED POST: Cleaning hacks for lazy people (like me)